stolostron/cluster-templates-operator/README.md

 # Cluster as a service operator
-**Self-service clusters with guardrails!** Cluster templates operator provides an easy way to define clusters as templates and allows creating instances of those templates even for non-privileged developer/devops engineers.
+**Self-service clusters with guardrails!** Cluster as a service operator provides an easy way to define clusters as templates and allows creating instances of those templates even for non-privileged developer/devops engineers.
 Cluster templates operator also allows specifing quotas for the developer/devops engineers.

 ## Description
-Cluster templates operator adds 3 new CRDs.
+Cluster as a service operator adds 3 new CRDs.

-**ClusterTemplate** - cluster-scoped resource which defines how the cluster should look like (using [Helm Chart](https://github.com/helm/helm)) and optionally a post-install configuration of the cluster (using [Tekton Pipeline](https://github.com/tektoncd/pipeline))
+**ClusterTemplate** - cluster-scoped resource which defines day1 (cluster installation) and day2 (cluster setup) operations.
+Both day1 and day2 are defined as argocd Applications.
+To allow easy customization of the cluster, the argocd Application source is usually helm chart.

-**ClusterTemplateQuota** - namespace-scoped resource which defines which ClusterTemplates can be instantiated in a given namespace<br>
+**ClusterTemplateQuota** - namespace-scoped resource which defines which ClusterTemplates can be instantiated in a given namespace

 **ClusterTemplateInstance** - namespace-scoped resource which represents a request for instance of ClusterTemplate

 [Hypershift](https://github.com/openshift/hypershift) and [Hive](https://github.com/openshift/hive) (both ClusterDeployment and ClusterClaim) clusters are supported.

-The intended flows for admin and developer/devops enginer
+The intended flows for admin and developer/devops engineer

 ![ClusterTemplates](https://user-images.githubusercontent.com/2078045/193281667-1e1de2ce-9eab-4079-9ab9-f2c0d91a3e50.jpg)

 ## Getting Started
+You’ll need:
-You’ll need a Kubernetes cluster to run against.
+1. Kubernetes cluster to run against
+2. Hypershift and Hive operator for cluster installation.
+3. ArgoCD operator

 ### Running on the cluster
 1. Build and push your image to the location specified by `IMG`: